nhinhdao/nhinhdao.github.io/_posts/2018-11-20-the_message_book.markdown

 Before talking about the highlights, I would like to introduce this project again.

 This is not a new project, instead is an upgraded version of the [sinatra-messages-transfer-project](https://nhinhdao.github.io/sinatra_social_web_application) I have done last month.
 It is a web application acting as a social app where **user** can **make friends**, **send messages** to each other.
-This version, however, I added **posts** and some other functions and was buildt in **Ruby on Rails** so it is the same idea but has mostly different codes and logics behind.
+This version, however, I added **posts** and some other functions and was built in **Ruby on Rails** so it is the same idea but has mostly different codes and logics behind.
 So, let's get started.

 This web application is made to run on your local machine [http://localhost:3000](#) so it is half static, half dynamic.
 It can change **connections** between **users** and their activities based on their choices but it is not an online site like **Facebook**, **Instagram**, **Twitter**...
 All changes happen to one **user** (local machine) at a time and is stored to his/her local database while the application is running.
 I hope to make it go online soon (I really do want to accomplish it)